Chinese Steamed Water Chestnut Cake Recipe

-Like Malaysian kueh, this steamed cake is not like the Western sponge cakes we know and love- instead it's more of a jelly-like/ pudding-like dessert.
+Like Malaysian kueh, this Chinese steamed water chestnut cake is unlike the Western sponge cakes we know and love.
+Instead it's more of a jelly-like/pudding-like dessert.

 Soft and crunchy from the bits of water chestnut, it's subtly sweet and delicately nutty, with a hint of caramel from brown or yellow rock sugar.

-I *love* yellow rock sugar- we always have it in the house, most commonly used to sweeten chrysanthemum flower tea.
+I *love* yellow rock sugar – we always have it in the house, most often to sweeten chrysanthemum flower tea.
 My mum used to tell me off for sneaking chunks out of the packet to crunch on when I was little.

 Although it's not traditional, I used a pandan leaf to lightly flavour this cake.
 You certainly don't have to: most recipes don't.
 I just love all things pandan.